aravindr2d2/e-commerce_platform/README.md

 # E-commerce Platform Implementing CI/CD Pipeline and Cloud Infrastructure

-This project demonstrates the setup of a robust and scalable CI/CD pipeline and cloud infrastructure for an e-commerce platform, focusing on automation, containerization, and monitoring.
+This project demonstrates the setup of a scalable CI/CD pipeline and cloud infrastructure for e-commerce platform, focusing on automation, containerization, and monitoring.

 ## Table of Contents
 - [CI/CD Pipeline](#cicd-pipeline)